ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 would be violated by my marriage with Mr. Darcy.
-And with regard to the resentment of his family, or the indignation of the world, if the former were excited by his marrying me, it would not give me one moment's concern--and the world in general would have too much sense to join in the scorn."
+And with regard to the resentment of his family, or the indignation of the world, if the former were excited by his marrying me, it would not give me one moment's concern -- and the world in general would have too much sense to join in the scorn."

 "And this is your real opinion!
 This is your final resolve!
 Very well.